 The long trip and bus hopping were so tiring, not for me but for my hubby.
 And to whisk off his unpleasant experience, we cupped up the night with delicious food at Sipalay’s Jewel’s Pizza & Seafood Restaurant located in the city.
 He forgot the worn-out guy he was a few hours ago.
 Hahaha!
 (Meal-Php460).

 We had a nice time eating and chatting with Roland.
-He was so kind that he brought us at Sealey’s Inn where we will spend the night with.
+He was so kind that he brought us to Sealey’s Inn where we will spend the night with.

 Mornings in Sipalay

-We woke up early and took a morning walk along the brown shore of Sipalay.
+We woke up early and took a morning walk along the brown shoreline of Sipalay.
 It was a clear, calm morning and it was so tempting to swim.
-But we have to catch up with our call time with Roland at 7:00 am so after few minutes of savoring the quiet moment at the beach, we went back at Sealey’s Inn and ate fast.
+But we have to catch up with our call time with Roland at 7:00 am so after a few minutes of savoring the quiet moment at the beach, we went back to Sealey’s Inn and ate fast.
 Our breakfast meal: two tapsilog with two 2-in-1 coffee (Php170).

 Places we explored: